composable-systems/dropwizard-cassandra/README.md

 ### Configuration

-A configuration class is defined for you, with sensible defaults (wherever possible, relying on those provided by the driver).
+A configuration class is defined for you with sensible defaults (wherever possible, relying on those provided by the driver).
-All you need to do is override the default configuration as required and then let the bundle do the work of wiring everything up correctly.
+All you need to do is override the default configuration as required and then let the `CassandraFactory` do the work of wiring everything up correctly.

 ### Managed Cluster

-The Cluster instance is wrapped as a `Managed` object in Dropwizard, allowing it to be properly closed when the application terminates.
+The `Cluster` instance is wrapped as a `Managed` object in Dropwizard, allowing it to be properly closed when the application terminates.
 Graceful termination is attempted first (with a configurable wait period), after which the cluster will be forcefully terminated.
 Remember that we're talking about the client driver being closed... not the actual Cassandra cluster.

 ### Health Check

 A health check is registered automatically for you, ensuring that your application reports the correct status based on its ability to connect to Cassandra.
-This will either connect just to the cluster, or to a particular keyspace (if configured).
+The cluster is considered healthy if at least one node is up (as determined by `Host.isUp()` in the DataStax driver).

 ### Metrics

-DataStax already expose metrics directly from the Cluster instance, but this bundle extracts and registers them with the `MetricRegistry` of your app - ensuring that they get correctly reported.
+DataStax already expose metrics directly from the Cluster instance, but `CassandraFactory` extracts and registers them with the `MetricRegistry` of your app - ensuring that they get correctly reported.

 ### Support for Multiple Clusters